stuartdd/goWebApp/README.md

 It will template the command and all of the command parameters before running the command.

 The working directory for the command can be defined by the **Dir** element, This will be the users home directory if undefined.
-Othwise it is a path within that directory .
+Otherwise it is a path within that directory .

 The sysOut stream from the command can be saved in a file using the **Log+OutLog** element as a path.